 Ever found yourself digging through a stack of business cards or scrolling through old emails to find the client information you need?
 You could save a lot of time and headache by investing in a CRM.
 A CRM helps small businesses perform tasks as basic as storing customer data and as complicated as automatically generating reports and submitting forms.
 Before we start talking about the ways CRM helps small businesses, let’s first go to the very beginning and define what CRM is.

 What is a CRM?

-In its simplest form, Customer Relationship Management (CRM) is technology or a system that helps organize customer information.
+In its simplest form, Customer Relationship Management (CRM) software is technology or a system that helps organize customer information.
 This includes contact information, business interactions, meeting notes, appointments, calls, and more.
 It’s a complete record of your entire relationship with each client and prospect.

 How Does a CRM Help Small Businesses?